 Making a complaint

-If you cannot resolve your problem informally, or if the issue that you are concerned about has happened in the past but you feel that it was unacceptable, you can make a formal complaint to the service provider.
+If you cannot resolve your problem informally, or if the issue that you are concerned about has happened in the past but you feel that it was unacceptable, you can make a formal complaint to the organisation concerned.

-If you are dissatisfied with the response provided by the NHS you can take your complaint to the Health Service Ombudsman.
-Healthwatch can support you to do this.
-We have a strong record in getting cases considered by the Ombudsman.
+If you are dissatisfied with the response provided by the NHS organisation you can take your complaint to the Health Service Ombudsman.

 We work with Central England Law Centre which provides independent, confidential advice and support with making complaints about NHS services.

 Due to the Covid19 outbreak NHS Complaints advocacy support will be working by phone and email.
 Face to face appointments will not be possible at this time.

 Healthwatch Coventry can put you in touch with this service.